EberlyODL/phys010sjv11/numbers_and_units.md

 - English foot, slug , second
 - and many others. . .

-We will use SI units in this course, but it is useful to know conversions between systems for making estimates from your everyday knowledge.
+We will use SI units in this course (SI stands for Systeme International), but it is useful to know conversions between systems for making estimates from your everyday knowledge.

 ### External resources: